Sudden visual loss is a common complaint with variable presentations among patients of different ages.

 Blacks and Chinese and Japanese persons have a higher incidence of intracranial occlusive disease.

 A strong male predominance (2:1) exists among patients with severe ICA disease.

 For any patient with sudden visual loss, the following information should be obtained:

-It is important to ask about comorbid conditions such as hypertension, hypercholesterolemia, collagen vascular disease, hematological disorders, cancer, or drug use.
+It is important to ask about comorbid conditions such as arrhythmia, hypertension, hypercholesterolemia, collagen vascular disease, hematological disorders, cancer, or drug use.